-Scenic Seward, flanked by rugged mountains to one side and sparkling Resurrection Bay on the other, has a way of luring visitors.
-There is fantastic hiking nearby, a quaint downtown, the amazing Alaska SeaLife Center and excellent in-town camping where you can park your vehicle and walk to most attractions.
+Scenic Seward, flanked by rugged mountains on one side and sparkling Resurrection Bay on the other, has a way of luring visitors.
+There is fantastic hiking nearby, a quaint downtown, the amazing Alaska SeaLife Center, access to Kenai Fjords National Park, and excellent in-town camping where you can park your vehicle and walk to most attractions.

-Located at the terminus of both the Alaska Railroad and the Seward Highway, and an embarkation/disembarkation port for many cruises, this town of 2,619 residents is easily accessible from Anchorage yet can serve as a base for anybody who likes to kayak, hike, fish, whale-watch and glacier-view.
+Located at the terminus of both the Alaska Railroad and the Seward Highway, and a port of call for many cruises, this town of about 2,700 residents is easily accessible from Anchorage yet can serve as a base for anybody who likes to kayak, hike, fish, and view whales and glaciers.